 Azure for Cloud Insights

 Cloud Insights enables you to discover and monitor your cloud infrastructure.
-With Azure for Cloud Insights, you can display a catalog of discovered cloud resources discovered through Inventory Monitoring with Inventory View, grouped by type, with configuration details and relationships.
+With Azure for Cloud Insights, you can display a catalog of cloud resources discovered through Inventory Monitoring with Inventory View, grouped by type, with configuration details and relationships.

 1. Identify the Azure subscriptions to monitor and create an app registration in Azure.

-Permissions Required for Azure Integration
+Permissions Required for Azure Integrations

-Azure Permissions for Cloud Insights Integration
+Azure Permissions for Cloud Insights Integrations

-Use an Azure service principal to securely integrate Azure services and APIs with ThousandEyes.
-An Azure service principal is a security identity within Microsoft Entra ID used by applications, services, or automated tools to authenticate and access specific Azure resources in a non-interactive manner.
+For both Inventory Monitoring and Flow Logs Monitoring, use an Azure service principal to securely integrate Azure services and APIs with ThousandEyes.
+An Azure service principal is a security identity within Microsoft Entra ID (formerly Azure Active Directory) used by applications, services, or automated tools to authenticate and access specific Azure resources in a non-interactive manner.
 Microsoft Entra ID serves as the identity provider for authenticating users and authorizing access to protected resources.
 The service principal acts as a programmatic equivalent of a user account, enabling secure, role-based access to Azure services without relying on human credentials.
 Service principals are useful for automation, CI/CD pipelines, and application integrations, providing fine-grained control over permissions.

 To learn more about service principals, see Service Principal.
-To learn more about Microsoft Entra ID (formerly Azure Active Directory), see Microsoft Entra ID.
+To learn more about Microsoft Entra ID, see Microsoft Entra ID.

 You must have the necessary Azure permissions to create a dedicated service principal for ThousandEyes Cloud Insights and to assign the appropriate built-in Azure roles.